nguyenng97/nguyenng97.github.io/_docs/calculus/2021-07-27-derivative.md

 >
 > {%cite wiki_sec --file calculus%}

+Then,

+> A tangent line is a line that intersects a curve at two infinitely close points
+>
+> ― **Gottfried Wilhelm Leibniz**

 ***

 If we draw a secant line at $\left(a, f(a)\right)$, the slope of this line is: